 Which purchases can I pay myself back on?

 Chase’s Pay Yourself Back categories differ depending on what type of Chase credit card is in your wallet.
-Here’s a breakdown of how Chase Sapphire, Chase Freedom and Chase Ink Business cards reward Pay Yourself Back purchases—and keep in mind that these Pay Yourself Back spending categories only apply through Sept.
-30, 2021.
+Here’s a breakdown of how Chase Sapphire, Chase Freedom and Chase Ink Business cards reward Pay Yourself Back purchases—and keep in mind that these Pay Yourself Back spending categories have varying expiration dates.